carrascomj/maudy/README.md

 Again, the result directory must be renamed, in this case to `../results/cauto_results_three_cond_quench_nn_nosyngas`.
 For the analysis of out-of-sample predictions of the quenched model, see `notebooks/anamaudy_cauto_oos_quench.ipynb`.

+# License

+Copyright 2024, Novo Nordisk Foundation Center for Biosustainability, Technical University of Denmark.

+Licensed under GNU General Public License, Version 3.0, ([LICENSE](./LICENSE)).

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.